dgkaminski/Millbury-Electrical-Engineering/README.md

 *Keep in mind, you're limited to compiling 25 programs a day, so try to check the code with me before compilling it.*

-Lesson 1: Basics of Arduinos, Using an LED activated by a button to send a Morse Code signal
+Lesson 1: Basics of Arduinos, Using a buzzer activated by a button (or with code) to send a Morse Code signal

-Lesson 2: Arduino Programming and Using Devices, Using passive buzzers and generating analog signals
+Lesson 2: Arduino Programming and Using Devices, Using LEDs and learning about PWM signals

 Lesson 3: Using Complex Devices, Sending a message to an OLED display, and playing music on a buzzer

+Lesson 4: Experimenting with more complex devices, using any number of the 37 sensors and example code, reading code